Peugeot and Renault factories in France hit by strikes

-PARIS/LILLE (Reuters) - Renault (RENA.PA) and PSA Peugeot Citroen (PEUP.PA) were both hit by strikes on Thursday as both French car makers eye moves to cut costs and boost productivity amid slumping sales.
+PARIS/LILLE, Nov 29 (Reuters) - Renault and PSA Peugeot Citroen were both hit by strikes on Thursday as both French car makers eye moves to cut costs and boost productivity amid slumping sales.

 A single production line at Peugeot’s Aulnay plant on the outskirts of Paris, slated to be closed in 2014 at the cost of 3,000 jobs, ground to a halt after five workers were summoned for lack of productivity, a representative of the CGT union said in a phone interview.